-- The incidents reporting and management process is being improved, monitored and controlled by the risk management unit daily.
+- The incidents reporting and management process is being improved, monitored and controlled by the risk control unit daily. - The operational risk trainings are composed and conducted for all the Inbank employees by the Head of Operational Risk Control each vear.

-- The operational risk trainings are composed and conducted for all the Inbank employees by the Head of Operational Risk Control each year.
+- The extra risk control processes are conducted according to the relevant topics that are actual and important at the certain moment.

-The extra risk control processes are conducted according to the relevant topics that are actual and important at the certain moment.
-The Operational Risk Policy describes in more detail how operational risk is being managed and mitigated in AS Inbank.
+- The Operational Risk Policy describes in more detail how operational risk is being managed and mitigated in AS Inbank.

-(b) Article 446 CRR
+Article 446 CRR (b)

+(0)

 Disclosure of the approaches for the assessment of minimum own funds requirements.

+n/a

 (c) Article 446 CRR

 Description of the AMA methodology approach used (if applicable).

+n/a

 (d) Article 454 CRR

+(d) Article 45

-Disclose the use of insurance for risk mitigation in the Advanced Measurement Approach (if applicable).
+Disclose the use of insurance for risk mitigation in the Advanced Measurement Approach (if applicable). n/a

-Inbank's operational risk management and strategy is based on Operational Risk Policy which is approved by the Supervisory Board, and other internal regulations.
+Inbank's operational risk management is based on Operational Risk Policy which is approved by the Supervisory Board, and other internal regulations.
 The management of operational risks includes mapping of all major processes in the business, identifying the main risks in each process, implementation of adequate controls and the final follow-up of the controls.
-Inbank has processes in place for incident management and incidents review by the Operational Risk Board, and approval of new products (NPA Process) as well as the business continuity plan has been established.
-Operational risk loss events are registered in the operational risk Jira database together with the amount of the loss which are regularly analysed and reported accordingly.
+Inbank has processes in place for incident management and incidents reviews and overviews by the Operational Risk Board, and approval of new products (NPA Process) as well as the business continuity plan has been established.
+Operational risk loss events are registered in the operational risk database together with the amount of the loss which are regularly analysed and reported accordingly.

 Inbank has also established the formal Operational Risk Board.
 The Operational Risk Board designs appropriate operational risk management framework and reviews, assesses and approves operational risk procedures and operational risk related procedures.
 The Operational Risk Board coordinates the management of operational risks with the aim of managing operational risks better and more efficiently.
-The Operational Risk Board develops and implements the internal processes and regulations necessary for the implementation of the policy, as well as the operational risk management processes and systems.
-The Operational Risk Board also establishes the operational risk framework and performs the necessary risk controls.
+The Operational Risk Board develops and implements the internal processes and regulations necessary for the implementation of the Operational Risk Board also establishes the operational risk framework and performs the necessary risk controls.
 The main responsibilities of the Operational Risk Board are to provide all members with a regular overview of the Inbank's operational risks and incidents, to monitor operational risks, to discuss significant risk events, to provide advice and assessment, to propose possible solutions and to propose possible future operational risk management plans as well.
 The Operational Risk Board's responsibility is also regularly overseeing operational risks of the Inbank.

-All business units with significant risk incorporated into their operations shall regularly complete Risk and Control Self-Assessment (RCSA) to identify and mitigate those risks according to the methodology described in Operational Risk Policy.
+All business units with significant risk incorporated into their operations shall regularly complete Risk and Control Self-Assessment to identify and mitigate those risks according to the methodology described in the Operational Risk Policy.
 The RCSA framework is used to analyse Inbank's operational risk profile and to manage risks more consciously.
 Inbank conducts regular trainings for employees concerning the operational risk and operational risk key areas, including incidents, information security, fraud prevention, anti-money laundering, KYC procedures and GDPR.
 The basic indicator approach for operational risk is used for calculating capital requirement for operational risk.
 Inbank does not use any methods based on advanced measurement model for operational risk within the definition of CRR.

-The actual risk profile of Inbank's operational risk during 2021 has been in accordance with the risk appetite set by the Supervisory Board, the real losses from operational risk have remained low.
-In 2021, the real losses to own funds constituted of 0.001% (2020: 1.0%).
+The actual risk profile of Inbank's operational risk during 2022 has been in accordance with the risk appetite set by the Supervisory Board, the real losses from operational risk have remained low.
+In 2022, the real losses to own funds constituted of 0.22% (2021: 0.10%).